Skip to main content

 #

-The highlight is undoubtedly the solemn procession, where the venerated statue of the Madonna della Libera is carried through the city.
-Imagine walking alongside locals, generations of families, as the procession makes its way from the church, through the bustling Corso Vittorio Emanuele II, and into the charming, winding alleys of the centro storico.
-The streets are often decorated with colorful lights and banners, creating a truly festive atmosphere.
-It’s a sensory feast: the scent of incense, the sound of the band playing traditional hymns, and the murmur of prayers mixed with joyful chatter.
+The highlight is undoubtedly the solemn procession, where the statue of the Madonna della Libera is carried through the city.
+Imagine walking alongside locals as the procession makes its way through the bustling Corso Vittorio Emanuele II and into the charming, winding alleys of the centro storico.
+It’s a sensory feast: the scent of incense, the sound of the band, and the murmur of prayers.

 What to Expect During the Procession